hucancode/hucancode/src/posts/minimum-one-bit-operations-to-make-integers-zero.md

 My solution is based on this observation:

-- Let's say we have number `1xxxx`, in order to clear the highest 1, there is no other way but to make it `11000` first, and then clear the highest `1` to form `1000`.
+- Let's say we have number $1xxxx$, in order to clear the highest $1$, there is no other way but to make it $11000$ first, and then clear the highest $1$ to form $1000$.
 This is not proven but I can't find any other way to do it.
 So I just assume it.
 If you have a proof or a counter example on this I would gladly accept.
-- From number `10000`, the only way to make it `00000` is by transform it to `11000`, clear the highest `1` and then recursively do it all over again.
-Let `n` is the decimal form of the number we need to clear, the number of steps needed is `n*2-1`, or you can use bit operator with `i` is the position of the `1` bit, `(1<<(i+1)) - 1`
+- From number $10000$, the only way to make it $00000$ is by transform it to $11000$, clear the highest $1$ and then recursively do it all over again.
+Let $n$ is the decimal form of the number we need to clear, the number of steps needed is $n \times 2-1$, or you can use bit operator with $i$ is the position of the $1$ bit, $(1<<(i+1)) - 1$

 ### Time complexity